One Meal a Day: What Benefits Does It Bring?

 Another question is that of prolonged periods of autophagy.
 Whether this is actually desirable is not a simple question.
 Autophagy is clearly a double-edged sword and can be, depending on the context, both good and bad.
-It may improve condition on certain bacterial infections, such as streptococcus, but worsen symptoms on others, e.g., brucella; help against formation of tumours; but also protect tumour cells while on chemotherapy.
-It may help against certain pathways of automated cell death; but it may also support cell death in other scenarios.
+It may improve condition on certain bacterial infections, such as streptococcus, but worsen symptoms on others, e.g., brucella; help against the formation of tumors; but also protect tumor cells while on chemotherapy.
+It may help against certain pathways of automated cell death, but it may also support cell death in other scenarios.

 Besides the aforementioned risks associated with OMAD, there is also a scarcity of scientific research on its effects.
 Thus, if you do not have that biohacking mindset you’d better stick with more traditional and researched versions of fasting.